 As part of the First-Year Experience program, living on campus is an important component of a student’s first year at OSU-Cascades.
 Living in the FYE community provides unique resources and connections that help students create a successful and well-rounded college experience.
 More information about First Year Experience

 While first-year students are required to live on campus, a growing number of Sophomore and Above students find equal value and benefits from living on campus.
 To further accommodate students who are older than our traditionally-aged first year students, we offer Sophomore and Above communities.
 More information about Sophomores and Above

 Community is about more than buildings.
 It's about the people and the environment around you.
 Honors College (HC) residents are surrounded by like-minded students who appreciate a healthy balance of peace and quiet mixed with inspiring academic activities and stimulating social experiences.

-The four resident assistants are live-in student staff members.
-Contact them with questions about your building as well as for help with personal, social and academic needs, and general community issues.
+The resident assistants are live-in student staff members.
+Contact them with questions about the building as well as for help with personal, social and academic needs, and general community issues.